"Building up and out"

 Increase Native Hawaiian Enrollment in area High Schools

-We are working to embed Early College and Running Start courses in local high school academies that support students’ educational and career development beginning in grade 9.
-These pathways will extend to Kaua'i CC, and culminate with transfer to a four-year university.
-Students may participate in courses as part of an Early College Program at Waimea High School, based around their Natural Resource Academy Pathway.
-Students will have two pathway options: 1) working with a West Kaua‘i non profit, ‘Iwikua, whose farm, Na Mahi Ho‘oke A‘e, is set on a two-acre parcel at Waimea High School 2) restoring Alekoko Fishpond in partnership with Mālama Hulē‘ia and Nā Pua No‘eau Program (NPN).
+We are working to embed Early College and Running Start courses that support students’ educational and career development beginning in grade 9.
+These pathways will extend to Kaua‘i CC, and culminate with transfer to a four-year university.
+Students may participate in courses as part of an Early College Program at Waimea High School (Natural Resource Pathway) and KCC’s Na Pua No‘eau Program (NPN).
+We’re continuing to offer KCC Botany courses at Waimea High School in which students can earn the Hawaiian Botany: Certificate of Competence by the time they graduate high school!

 IS 103 Summer 2023 at Alekoko Fishpond